3 Reasons Why Marketers Need Twitter Data

 Twitter is different.
-It’s the first place I looked on Election day, and it’s where I consult when I hit a traffic jam on my way to work.
+It’s the first place I looked on Election Day, and it’s where I consult when I hit a traffic jam on my way to work.
 It is fired up by my side during the SuperBowl and the Oscars.
-It enriches my viewing of Game of Thrones and connects me with others cheering for the same team.
-It’s where I connect with the worldwide tech community and react to the latest Apple release.
 Twitter is the platform I use to connect with the digital world beyond my personal network in real time.

 Where my Facebook, Instagram, and Snapchat networks are composed of the people I know, my Twitter network is a reflection of what I find interesting and relevant.
 Twitter enables me to connect with like-minded communities.
 Until that changes, and another platform emerges in the ungated live-social space, marketers miss out by ignoring consumer insights from Twitter’s vast and raw set of social data.

 Here are three reasons why marketers should be investing in Twitter data: